 One of the projects I had planned for the 12 Days of Christmas series that never happened, was to make some snowflakes with my 3D pen.
-The tradition it represented was the paper snowflakes I make every year and that I wrote about recently.
+The tradition it represented was the paper snowflakes I make every year.

 I collected a lot of snowflake images from the interwebs, and printed about 60 of them in various sizes.
 Then I got out that very large spool of conveniently white filament that I bought.

 After a quick test to make sure the filament would come off the paper once set, I completed my first one.
 I love how the melted filament looks like icing.

 I did a few more, including this one which was so delicate that peeling the paper off was terrifying.